devvid/sails-js-v1-passport-js-cheatsheet/README.md

-# Adding Passport.js to Sails.js
+# Quick Cheatsheet for Adding Passport.js to a Sails.js version 1.0 Application
+cheatsheet version 1.3

 ## Pre Actions
 Creating a new sails application